Payment of Items Sample Clauses

 Payment of Items.
 From and after the Closing Date, Buyer agrees to pay, to the extent of sufficient available funds on deposit, all properly drawn items, including ACHs, checks, drafts, and negotiable orders of withdrawal timely presented to it by mail, over its counters, or through clearings if such items are drawn by depositors whose Deposits or accounts on which such items are drawn are Deposits, whether drawn on the check or draft forms provided by Seller, for at least 120 days after the Closing Date, or on those provided by Buyer.
 In addition, Buyer shall, in all other respects, discharge the duties, liabilities and obligations with respect to the Deposits to the extent such duties, liabilities or obligations occur following the Closing.

 Payment of Items.
 For purposes of this subsection, an “item” is a debit to your Account which includes a check, substitute check, purported substitute check, electronic item or transaction, draft, remotely created item, image replacement document, indemnified copy, preauthorized payment, automatic transfer, ACH transaction, online banking transfer or bill payment instruction, deposit adjustment, any other instruction or order for the payment, transfer, or withdrawal of funds, and any image or photocopy of any of the foregoing.
 For each Business Day, for check transactions, we will post all check transaction credits to your Account first, in low to high dollar amount.
 Following these check transaction credits all check transaction debits will post to your Account in low to high dollar amount.
-For each Business Day, for ACH, Wire, Debit Card and Internal transfers, we will post all transactions in chronological order.
+For each Business Day, for ACH, Wire, Debit Card and Internal transfers, we will post all transactions in real time in chronological order.
 Items sent by third parties for temporary or provisional authorization prior to being submitted for final payment will post according to the date and time of the authorization request.
 We may change the posting order or categories at any time.
 We have the discretion to process items even if your Account has an insufficient available balance to pay such items.
 Your “available” balance represents the amount of funds available for withdrawal or to pay items presented against your Account, less funds subject to holds for any reason (including holds arising from Account transactions that have been temporarily or provisionally authorized but not yet presented for final payment, and for requested Account transactions that are being processed) (your “Available Balance”).
 The Available Balance may not be the same as your “current” or “posted” balance.
 For example, your Available Balance may be reduced by a transaction in which a third-party payee has obtained authorization from us but that has not been presented for payment.
 (See also the “Funds Availability Disclosure” section below.)
 If, for any reason, a transaction is processed for more than the Available Balance in your Account, you are liable for that entire amount and agree to pay such negative balance to us immediately on demand.
 In the check payment process, the Bank employs techniques to assist in the detection of unauthorized items that may be presented against your Account for payment.
-If a particular item appears to represent unusual activity on your Account, you authorize us, in our discretion, to reject th...
+If a particular item appears to represent unusual activity on your Account, you authorize us, in our discretion,...

 Payment of Items.
 (1) The Bank is authorized to pay any Item drawn on an Account, in accordance with the Bank’s procedures.
 The Bank is authorized to debit the Account on which the Item is drawn on the day the Item is presented, certified or accepted, or at such earlier time that the Bank receives notice by electronic or other means that an Item drawn on an Account has been deposited for collection at another depositary institution.
 The Bank may determine Account balances in order to decide whether to dishonor an Item for insufficient funds at any time between receiving such presentment or notice and the time of the return of the Item.